Skip to main content

 Notify the council as soon as possible

 The council needs to know about the death so they can adjust the council tax account.
 If you used Tell Us Once when registering the death, the council will be notified automatically.
 If not, contact them directly by phone or in writing.
-They will need the date of death, the full name and address of the deceased, and details of anyone else living at the property.
+They will need the date of death, their full name and address, and details of anyone else living at the property.
 Most councils have a dedicated bereavement team who can deal with this quickly.

 Single person discount (25% off)